r043v/jQuery.scribe/readme.txt

 save, the second way

-you call also set a unique argument at setSave, who will be a function
+you can also set an unique argument to setSave, who will be a function

 this function receive 3 args :